-Cyber security expert: A cyber security expert identifies where breaches could occur and strengthens the electronic defences of the organisation they work.
-The role of cyber security expert will involve customer data that a business may need posses which needs to be held securely and in compliance with new GDPR legislation.
+Cybersecurity expert: A cybersecurity expert identifies where breaches could occur and strengthens the electronic defenses of the organization they work.
+The role of cybersecurity expert will involve customer data that a business may need posses, which needs to be held securely and in compliance with new GDPR legislation.

 Salary range: £25,000 – £35,000 (fresher)

 IT Manager: An IT project manager can work for a particular company or as a part of a consultancy guiding on and organizing the implementation of new computer projects.
 The job role involves figuring out what the client requires, planning the workout, budgeting, and creating a timescale and minimizing any risk to the business.